srl-labs/containerlab/docs/cmd/deploy.md

 #### export-template

 The local `--export-template` flag allows a user to specify a custom Go template that will be used for exporting topology data into `topology-data.json` file under the lab directory.
-If not set, the default template path is `/etc/containerlab/templates/export/auto.tmpl`.
+If not set, the [default template](https://github.com/srl-labs/containerlab/blob/main/clab/export_templates/auto.tmpl) is used.

-To export full topology data instead of a subset of fields exported by default, use `--export-template /etc/containerlab/templates/export/full.tmpl`.
+To export the full topology data instead of a subset of fields exported by default, use `--export-template __full` which is a special value that instructs containerlab to use the [full.tmpl](https://github.com/srl-labs/containerlab/blob/main/clab/export_templates/full.tmpl) template file.
 Note, some fields exported via `full.tmpl` might contain sensitive information like TLS private keys.
 To customize export data, it is recommended to start with a copy of `auto.tmpl` and change it according to your needs.

 #### log-level